jupiterbak/Siemens_Skill_Invokation_Client/app/shapes/START.md

-# T-FlipFlop
+# START

 ## Description

-The D FlipFLop is widely used.
-It is also known as a *toggle*  flip-flop.

-A T flip-flop is a device which swaps or **toggles** state every time it is triggered if the T input is asserted, otherwise it holds the current output.

-The toggle flip-flop is also a frequency divider.
+The **START** component generate a single impuls at the start of the simulation. flip-flop.

+Please use it to generate the initial contril signal.